adarshbaronia/Python/README.md

 # Python
-This reposotiory is created to learn and to code in Python.
+This repository is created to learn and to code in Python.